-As opposed to standard prostheses, this procedure includes the removal of diseased surfaces only; the femoral head and femoral neck are preserved.
-The femoral head is crowned with a metal cap and a thin-walled acetabular cup.
+In opposition to standard total hip prostheses, hip resurfacing consists out of the removal of diseased surfaces only; the femoral head and femoral neck stay preserved.
+The femoral head is “crowned” with a metal cap and a thin-walled acetabular cup.
 The material consists of a special cobalt-chrome-molybdenum alloy with high carbon content for decreased wear.

 Beside the advantages of bone preservation and tissue protection, this implant is very suitable for young and young at heart patients, who actively participate in life, but are impaired in their private and/or professional activities, due to their hip joint disease.
 The pain is particularly essential here, as well as the restriction of movement.
 However, stable bone conditions, especially in the head and neck area of the femur, are indispensable for performing the resurfacing.

 In most cases, a quicker recovery is possible, if compared to standard procedures.
 Experience shows that it is easier to return to private and professional activities, including sport.
 The abrasion resistance resulting from lubricated friction and the very low risk of dislocation mean for the patients that they can go for such types of sports, where conventional prostheses cannot be recommended.
 This also holds true for professions, which practice with a standard prosthesis is impossible or risky.

 The general statements, however, cannot be made: it is recommended that you have a detailed medical consultation, in order to clarify for you individually, if tennis, skiing, Judo or professional dancing are really possible for you after the surgical intervention.

 The idea of BHR prosthesis, to cover the surface of the femoral head only, is not new: the implementation trials started in the 1970s and 1980s, but could not establish itself due to the lack of money.
 So the medical research focused predominantly on further development of standard procedures and improvement of implant materials.